gdamaskos/gdamaskos/README.md

 In previous roles, I successfully redeveloped the main application of my group by converting it into a cutting edge modern web application and published PhD results after organizing them in databases.
 I work well as part of a team but also independently and I have high sense of responsibility.

+My dream is to take part in shaping the future of free software and actively support digital liberties community.

 My hobbies are chess and yoga.